 While typically cooking with zucchini brings side dishes to mind, there are plenty of gluten free zucchini recipes and desserts with a perfect mixture of green veggies and indulgence.

-Recipes like zucchini cookies, gluten-free zucchini bread and muffins benefit from shredded zucchini’s moisture, while taste testers wouldn’t suspect veggies hidden inside.
+Recipes like zucchini cookies, fluffy and moist gluten-free zucchini bread and muffins benefit from shredded zucchini’s moisture, while taste testers wouldn’t suspect veggies hidden inside.

-These cookies are reminiscent of breakfast cookies’ soft oatmeal texture included in my gluten-free cookbook.
-However, the maple syrup and absence of banana gives a chewy rather than cakey bite, with the slightest bit of crisp edges, similar to gluten-free chocolate chip cookies.
+These cookies are reminiscent of breakfast cookies’ soft oatmeal texture.
+However, the maple syrup and absence of banana gives a chewy rather than cakey bite, with the slightest bit of crisp edges, they are right up there with my viral gluten-free chocolate chip cookies as some of the best I’ve ever made!

 Free Guide!
 5 easy tips for baking like a gluten-free pro!